 Another thing to note if you have a lot of ear piercings or wear glasses is that on-ears will likely hurt you.
 Additionally, bulky ear decor can further problematize isolation.

-How does noise cancelling work?
+How does noise canceling work?

-We have a full feature covering this topic, but basically active noise cancelling (ANC) headphones use destructive interference to counteract environmental noise.
+We have a full feature covering this topic, but basically active noise canceling (ANC) headphones use destructive interference to counteract environmental noise.
 The microphones in ANC headphones emit an inverted signal which essentially cancels the noise.
 Although it can’t completely silence your world, it will lessen the sound of a plane’s engine or surrounding chatter.